alecfei/sentiment-analysis-climate-change/README.md

 ### Transfer data into database

 Before determining which databases to use for storing the raw and processed data, we use YCSB (Yahoo!
 Cloud Serving Benchmark) as a tool to test the performance of each database, i.e. MySQL, MongoDB, Apache Cassandra and Apache Hbase.
 Workloada and workloadb were evaluated.
-Workloada has an even ratio between reading and updating (50% and 50%).
-On the other hand, workloadb is more reading focused (95% read and 5% update).
+Workloada has 50% for inserting, 40% for reading and 10% for updating.
+On the other hand, workloadb is more reading focused (90% read and 10% update).
 Additionally, we set the recordcount and operationcount both to 10000.
 Ideally, configuring the count close to the actual number in our data can provide a better comparison.
 But considering the running time with higher counts, especially in MySQL, we decided on 10000 to provide some general insights.
 Results see in ***benchmark testing*** folder.

 ### Process tweets on Hadoop system using Mapreduce and Apache Spark